-The Eichmann Trial and the State of Israel
+History GCSE: The Eichmann Trial and the State of Israel

-This clip can be used to provoke a debate about the role played by the Holocaust/Shoah (1939-45) in the creation of the State of Israel (1948) and how the trial had defined the existence and maturity of the State by 1961.
-Possible questions for class:
+This short film could be used to stimulate a debate about the role of the Holocaust (1939-45) in the creation of the State of Israel (1948) and how this trial defined the existence and maturity of the state by 1961.